The Rose in Spiritual Traditions – A Path to Enlightenment

 Even the imagination is created by a lengthy experience of accumulations through the centuries, and all qualities of the spirit pertain to the same law.
 The quality of heroism must also be created and tempered in life.
 We do not casually remind you of the days of past heroism, at the hour when the firmness of the spirit must again be evidenced.
 We remind of how soon the valiant and invincible heroism must be manifested.
 Thus the accumulations of the spirit are awakened.
 How, then, can the realization of the beauty of heroism be created if it has not been justified by experience in life?
 How, then, can one affirm that heroism is beautiful, if the spirit remembers not the transport of the rays of achievement?
 What, then, can lift us above the chaos of mediocrity if not the wings of achievement?
 Thus, it is best when Hierarchy can evoke a spark of the very same feelings which formerly strengthened and uplifted the spirit.
 (Heart)

-Shri ShantiMayi’s house and garden at Sacha Dham ashram, 2024
+ShantiMayi's house at Sacha Dham

 Havan ceremony with ShantiMayi 2024